IIIF/api/source/api/discovery/0.3/index.md

 ## 1. Introduction
 {: #introduction}

-The resources made available via the IIIF (pronounced "Triple-Eye-Eff") [Image][image-api] and [Presentation][prezi-api] APIs are only useful if they can be found.
+The resources made available via the IIIF (pronounced "Triple-Eye-Eff") [Image][image-api] and [Presentation][prezi-api] APIs are useful only if they can be found.
 Users cannot interact directly with a distributed, decentralized ecosystem but instead must rely on services that harvest and process the available content, and then provide a user interface enabling navigation to that content via searching, browsing or other paradigms.
 Once the user has discovered the content, they can then display it in their viewing application of choice.
-Machine to machine interfaces are also enabled by this pattern, where software agents could interact via APIs to discover the same content and retrieve it for further analysis or processing.
+Machine to machine interfaces are also enabled by this pattern, where software agents can interact via APIs to discover the same content and retrieve it for further analysis or processing.

 This specification leverages existing techniques, specifications, and tools in order to promote widespread adoption.
 It enables the collaborative development of global or thematic search engines and portal applications that allow users to easily find and engage with content available via existing IIIF APIs.